dotnet/orleans/Step-by-step-Tutorials/Declarative-Persistence.md

 public class Manager : Orleans.Grain<IManagerState>, IManager
 ```

 At risk of stating the obvious, the name of the storage provider attribute should match the name in the configuration file.
 This indirection is what allows you to delay choices around where to store grain state until deployment.

 Given these declarative changes, the grain should no longer rely on a private fields to keep compensation level and manager.
-Instead, the grain base class gives us access to the state via a 'State' property that is available to the grain.
+Instead, the grain base class gives us access to the state via a `State` property that is available to the grain.

 For example: